Congratulations! We welcome you to Bellevue College as a new student!

 - Got your English and math placement

-- Attended New Student Orientation (NSO)
+- Enrolled in New Student Orientation (NSO) on Canvas

 You are almost ready to enroll in classes!
 Take a look at your next steps below.